Overview

 Kore 97 W

 Head’s Kore series provides a perfect example of why a great off-trail ski and an ideal women’s ski share the same design criteria.
 In 21/22, the changes made to the unisex Kore collection were ipso facto applied to its women’s iterations.
-The same alterations that make the new Kore 99 a better all-terrain ski also make the Kore 97 W a better women’s ski.
+The same alterations that make the latest Kore 99 a better all-terrain ski also make the Kore 97 W a better women’s ski.
 The most visible change was to the topsheet, which is now …READ MORE

 Kore 99